joemiddie13/word-jumble/README.md

    - NIUMEM → IMMUNE (circled letter: N)
    - SICONU → COUSIN (circled letters: S, I)
 3. Collected all circled letters: TNKISNSI
-4. Determined the final answer format: 2-letter word + hyphen + 6-letter word
+4. Used combinatorial algorithms to find valid 2-letter and 6-letter word combinations
-5. Found that "IN-STINKS" can be formed from the circled letters
+5. Found the solution "IN-STINKS" which can be formed from the circled letters
 6. Verified this fits the context of the riddle: "FARLEY ROLLED ON THE BARN FLOOR BECAUSE OF HIS IN-STINKS"
    - A clever pun on "instincts" (natural behavior) and "stinks" (smells)

 ### Time and Space Complexity

+- **Time Complexity**:
+  - Dictionary preprocessing: O(D × L log L) where D is dictionary size, L is average word length
+  - Individual jumble solving: O(L log L) per jumble
-- **Time Complexity**: O(n log n) where n is the length of the longest word
+  - Final jumble solution: O(C! / (C-8)!) where C is the number of circled letters
-  - Sorting letters is the most expensive operation at O(n log n)
-  - Dictionary lookups are O(1)
-  - Overall much better than the naive approach of generating all permutations O(n!)
+  - Uses optimization techniques to avoid generating all permutations
+  - **Course Connection**: Direct application of Big O analysis to understand algorithm efficiency

-- **Space Complexity**: O(m) where m is the total size of the dictionary
+- **Space Complexity**: O(D) where D is the total size of the dictionary
-  - We store the entire dictionary organized by anagram patterns
+  - We store the entire dictionary organized by anagram patterns and in a set
   - This space trade-off significantly improves runtime performance
+  - **Course Connection**: Understanding space-time tradeoffs in algorithm design

+### Key Insights and Learnings

+1. **Problem Transformation**: The key insight is transforming the anagram problem from "generate all permutations" (O(n!)) to "sort and lookup" (O(n log n)).
+This type of transformation is a fundamental skill in algorithm design.

+2. **Space-Time Tradeoff**: By using additional memory to store preprocessed dictionary data, we significantly improved runtime performance - a classic space-time tradeoff example.

+3. **Hash Table Efficiency**: This project demonstrates why hash tables are so powerful - they allowed us to check potential words in O(1) time instead of linear searching.

+4. **Problem Decomposition**: Breaking the complex problem into manageable subproblems mimics the approach used in recursion and dynamic programming.

+### Enhancements and Extensions

+- **Fallback Mechanism**: Handles cases where standard dictionaries don't contain puzzle-specific words
+- **Format Specification**: Supports specific formats for the final solution (e.g., 2-letter word + 6-letter word)
+- **Multiple Solutions**: Generates all valid solutions and allows selecting the most contextually appropriate one
+- **Graceful Degradation**: Uses a minimal built-in dictionary when external resources aren't available